myersm0/tei-littre/src/README.md

 4. **Restructuring**: the transition indent is removed from the source sense.
 A `TransitionGroup` is created wrapping the scoped body elements.
 Both the (now shorter) source sense and the new group are emitted to the new body.

 5. **Large-scope warning**: if a group scopes more than 15 senses, it is logged as ambiguous.

+Inter-sense scoping examines only the last indent of each sense.
+A VoiceTransition indent that appears at a non-terminal position within a sense (e.g. `Substantivement, ...` followed by further indents) is never considered for inter-sense scoping; it is handled exclusively by intra-sense scoping in pass 2.

 ### 5b.
 Intra-sense scoping